tilemountainuk/vsf2-nuxt3/README.md

 ## Getting Started with Vue Storefront

-To get started, see the following guides:
+To get started, see the following guides 1:

 - [Introduction](https://docs.vuestorefront.io/v2/getting-started/introduction.html) to learn what is Vue Storefront.